LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220312.md

 Something else that just came up just yesterday was that **MartrixX** updated Enigma so that synthetic classes and methods and fields and stuff like that weren’t included in the percentages that Enigma reports for how much of the mappings you’ve completed.
 So we have better representation of how close we are to completing all the mappings, which is very nice.
 Other than that, I don’t think there’s really much else to say about where Quilt Mappings is right now.

-**~~D~~**: I’d like to add something.
+**Emmaffle**: I’d like to add something.
 We have a lot more triage members now, but we are still looking for more.
 So if you want to be a Mappings Triage member, then go ahead to the #mappings-general channel.

 **OroArmor**: If you want to be in Mappings Triage, feel free to ping me as many time as you want.
 I will see that and help you, hehe.